fabricio-p/fabricio-p/README.md

 - I don't write cross-platform C code unless I have or someone asks me to.
 - I use gruvbox theme.
 - I like math, physics, biology and chemistry.
-- I like reading books but I hate literature.
+- I like reading books but I hate literature classes.
 - Elon Musk is cool.
 - I like anime and manga but just as an enjoyer.
 - I like high bass music, Labëri (south Albania) Poliphony and some classical music.